texxasrulez/scheduled_sending/README.md

 # Scheduled Sending

-Roundcube Plugin to schedule future deliveries of emails on the date and time you need.
+Schedule messages to be transmitted when you want them to go.

-This is a WIP massively and will post initial commit within a month.
+This is a WIP and I will post initial commit within a month.

 Enjoy!